 - Study will be subject to a condition set out in Part 15 of the Immigration Rules where the applicant is 18 years of age or over at the time their leave is granted, or will be aged 18 before their period of limited leave expires.

-Applying for permanent residence under the dependency visa
+Applying for permanent residence under the dependency vTalk to our experts and get the right advice first time, every time.isa

-It is possible for those holding a dependency visa to obtain Indefinite Leave to Remain, provided that the main applicant obtains Indefinite Leave to Remain at the same time, and the dependant has spent sufficient time in the UK over the preceding period as applicable in each individual case.
+It is possible for those holding a dependency visa to obtain Indefinite Leave to Remain, if the main applicant attains Indefinite Leave to Remain at the same time, and the dependant has spent enough time in the UK over the preceding period as applicable in each individual case.